-In 2010, we ceased acquisitions of newly originated reverse mortgages.
-The outstanding unpaid principal balance of reverse mortgage loans and Fannie Mae MBS backed by reverse mortgage loans in our guaranty book of business was \$27.7 billion as of December 31, 2018 and \$33.1 billion as of December 31, 2017.
+In 2010, we stopped acquiring newly originated reverse mortgages.
+The outstanding unpaid principal balance of reverse mortgage loans and Fannie Mae MBS backed by reverse mortgage loans in our guaranty book of business was \$21.9 billion as of December 31, 2019 and \$27.7 billion as of December 31, 2018.
 The principal balance of our reverse mortgage loans could increase over time, as each month the scheduled and unscheduled payments, interest, mortgage insurance premium, servicing fee and default-related costs accrue to increase the unpaid principal balance.
 The majority of these loans are home equity conversion mortgages insured by the federal government through FHA.